Western Illinois University: Macomb Campus

 STUDENT PARKING PERMITS

-Commuter A Permits -- Available for $62.00 for graduate and senior students who do not live on the WIU campus for parking in CA, CB and Q Lots.
+Commuter A Permits -- Available to graduate and senior students who do not live on the WIU campus for parking in CA, CB and Q Lots.

-Commuter B Permits -- Available for $50.00 for all students who do not live on the WIU campus for parking in CB and Q Lots.
+Commuter B Permits -- Available to all students who do not live on the WIU campus for parking in CB and Q Lots.

-Residence Hall Permits -- Available to occupants of Corbin/Olson, Higgins, Thompson and Grote/Lincoln/ Washington Halls.
+Residence Hall Permits -- Available to occupants of Corbin/Olson, Thompson and Grote/Lincoln/ Washington Halls.
 Contact Parking Services for information.
-The fee for an annual residence hall permit is $76.00.
 Proof of immediate family vehicle ownership must be presented.
 Residence Hall permits are invalid as of the date the individual leaves the residence hall.
 Residence Hall spaces are reserved at all times during the fall and spring semesters.
 An illegal transfer of Residence Hall permits will result in revocation of parking privileges.

 Married & Graduate Housing Permits -- Residents must purchase their appropriate annual permit/hangtag (student or employee).
 A special permit will be issued at no additional charge to allow parking in the lot for their building.
 The special permit will need to be returned in identifiable condition in order to obtain a replacement.
 Non-residents and 2nd vehicle (per apartment) must park in the visitor areas.
 A WIU permit is required Monday-Friday, 7 a.m.-5 p.m. in this visitor lot.